Medicare Advantage Plans in Tennessee

 Key Takeaways

-Along with receiving Part A and B benefits, Medicare Part C plans often bundle additional services like dental, hearing, vision and prescription drug (Part D) coverage.
+• Medicare Part C plans often bundle additional services like dental, hearing, vision, and prescription drug (Part D) coverage.

-There are opportunities to sign up for Medicare Advantage, starting when you’ve first enrolled in Medicare.
+• There are opportunities every year to sign up for Medicare Advantage, starting when you’ve first enrolled in Medicare.

-If you’re an older American living in Tennessee, there are several healthcare options to choose from.
-One of the more popular options is Medicare Advantage (Part C).
-If you or a loved one is shopping for Medicare Advantage plans in Tennessee, there are some main details you’ll want to know.
+If you’re a Medicare-eligible resident in Tennessee, you have access to at least one Medicare Advantage (Part C) plan.
+If you or a loved one is considering some of the 123 plans that are available in the state as of 2024, there are some crucial details you’ll want to know.
 We’ll help you learn what Medicare Advantage is, what it does, and how much you may need to pay.

 Here’s GoHealth’s guide to Medicare Advantage (Part C) in Tennessee.